mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 ---
 id: add_custom_resource
 title: Publish your custom resources to the Marketplace
-sidebar_label: Create a custom resource
+sidebar_label: Create a Custom Resource
 ---

 It is possible to include in the Marketplace Kubernetes [custom resources](/console/design-your-projects/custom-resources.md) to extend the Kubernetes API or include your own API into the project.